prgofficial/TorrentLeech-GDriVe/README.md

 You can use this as normal Torrent leecher also!
 (Just ignore the Rclone and Index URL part)

 This is a leech to FILE repo!
-Leech to STREAM availabe here > [Patch-1](https://github.com/prgofficial/TorrentLeech-GDriVe/tree/patch-1)
+Leech to STREAM(file) availabe here > [Patch-1](https://github.com/prgofficial/TorrentLeech-GDriVe/tree/patch-1)

 # Benefits :-
     ✓ Telegram File mirrorring to cloud along with its unzipping, unrar and untar